Expiration and deletion of domain registrations

 Domain Name Expiration reminder notice

-One month before your domain registration expires, we will send an email to the registered name holder with instructions for renewing your registration.
-Then, one week before your registration expires, we will send another email with the same instructions.
+Approximately one month before your domain registration expires, we will send an email to the registered name holder with instructions for renewing your registration.
+Then, approximately one week before your registration expires, we will send another email with the same instructions.
 It is very important that you watch for and pay attention to these emails, because we want to help you keep your domain name.

 If you do not renew your registration before it expires, here is what will happen: